travelperk/devops-assessment/README.md

 # DevOps Assessment Homework

-This is the TravelPerk assessment homework for DevOps candidates.
-Please read this document thoroughy and don't hesitate to contact us for any doubt.
+This is TravelPerk's assessment homework for DevOps candidates.
+Please read this document thoroughly and don't hesitate to contact us if you have any doubt.

 ## Prepare the assessment

-To do this assesment follow these steps:
+To do this assessment follow these preliminary steps:

   * Fork this repo in your GitHub account
   * Set '[x] Require status checks to pass before merging' on master branch in Project Settings -> Branches
+  * Review the code here and ask any questions: better clearing doubts and misunderstandings early on

 ## Run the app